The Tour de Delta is a 3-day cycling race and community festival in July that’s part of the BC Super Week series of bike races in Metro Vancouver.

 The Tour de Delta is made up of three different races – the MK Delta Criterium on the Friday, Ladner Criterium on the Saturday and the White Spot | Delta UCI 1.2 Road Race on the Sunday.

 Each race has its own characteristics and takes place on a different route and in a different location.
-The first day of races there is a small community festival and on the last day there is another.
+On the first day of races there is a small community festival and on the last day there is another.

 MK Delta Criterium

-The MK Delta Criterium takes place in North Delta on Friday, July 6, and comprises between 30 and 40 laps around a 1.2 km route.
+The MK Delta Criterium takes place in North Delta and comprises between 30 and 40 laps around a 1.2 km route.
 There is a steep downhill section in one area and at some point cyclists race at over 70 km an hour.
 Being fast-paced and a fairly short loop, this race is an especially exciting one to watch.

 MK Delta Times and Location